 The personal history of LCDR Roy Boehm, if made into a movie, John Wayne would have to be resurrected to play the lead.
 There is no other actor that could come close to portraying Roy.

-I have had the pleasure of meeting many forthright, truthful and truly honorable men in my live but at the Norfolk reunion, I had the honor and pleasure of meeting Roy.
+I have had the pleasure of meeting many forthright, truthful, and truly honorable men in my life but at the Norfolk reunion, I had the honor and pleasure of meeting Roy.
 For those of you that were unable to attend the Virginia Beach reunion, you missed something truly pleasurable.

 Of course, he gave this credit to the sailors on the rivers and canals.
 He also told me that the main thing that he tried to get across to us was “react within the first two seconds of a firefight, get all guns blazing, and you would probably make it through it”.
 Roy’s story goes like this:

 LCDR Roy H. Boehm was born on 9 April 1924 in Brooklyn, NY.
 He entered the naval service as an enlisted man in April 1941 and saw action in World War II.
 He fought in the Pacific theater of operations from February 1942 until the conclusion of the war in 1945.